Forward Proxy Servers: An All You Need To Know Guide

 2. Client Interaction

-• Forward Proxy: Clients are aware of the forward proxy, and they direct their requests to the proxy server, which then forwards the requests to the internet.
+• Forward Proxy: Clients are aware of the proxy, and they direct their requests to the proxy server, which then forwards the requests to the internet.

 • Reverse Proxy: Clients interact directly with the reverse proxy, which then forwards requests to the appropriate backend server on their behalf.